geert-janklaps/recap-2024-getting-started-with-typescript-codejam/README.md

 ### Following the exercises

 During the hands-on workshop you will complete each exercise one at a time.
-At the end of each exercise there are questions; these are designed to help you think about the content just covered, and are to be discussed with the entire hands-on workshop class, led by the instructor, when everyone has finished that exercise.

-If you finish an exercise early, please resist the temptation to continue with the next one.
-Instead, explore what you've just done and see if you can find out more about the subject that was covered.
-That way we all stay on track together and can benefit from some reflection via the questions (and answers).
+Everyone can work in his own pace and ask questions wherever needed.
+Each exercise has a time indication mentioned, the instructors will do time keeping to make sure you are on track.
+Instead of just executing the steps mentioned in the guides, I suggest you also have a look at the mentioned documents to get the broader context on why we're doing the things in a certain way.

 > The exercises are written in a conversational way; this is so that they have enough context and information to be completed outside the hands-on session itself.
 To help you navigate and find what you have to actually do next, there are pointers like this 👉 throughout that indicate the things you have to actually do (as opposed to just read for background information).